NateEag/nateeag.com/pages/work/work-history.md

 1) To get the new team members to gel into a real team and learn the new tech being thrown at them well

-2) To get the project done on the six-month timeline one of the backenders said was impossible
+2) To get the project done on the six-month timeline, which one of the backender guys on my new frontend team said was impossible

 3) To make sure we had fun doing it.

-I once again spent my development time writing high-level components the other team members could use to construct individual screens, this time mainly a ListBuilder directive that offered several modes of operation (all data loaded locally for smaller datasets and snappy response times, while it also offered support for specifying a search endpoint for filtering through large datasets that it was not reasonable).
+I once again spent my development time writing high-level components the other team members could use to construct individual screens, this time mainly a ListBuilder directive that offered several modes of operation (one in which all data was loaded locally for snappy, quick interaction, and one that supported a search endpoint for filtering through datasets too large to reasonably load locally).

-I had much less development time than previously, though, as various team members had figured out I was good at gathering requirements, fixing workflows, and generally solving any problem you might throw at me, so I became one of the team's go-to people for keeping forward momentum.
+I had much less development time than previously, though, as various team members had figured out I was good at gathering requirements, fixing workflows, and generally solving any problem you might throw at me, so I became one of the team's go-to people for project management, general problem solving and keeping forward momentum.

 I also spent a lot of time teaching the new team members about JS, Angular, code review, and Git.